-But this is not the only project to be realized in the former solar valley: NexWafe, a company based in Bitterfeld-Wolfen, Baden-Württemberg, is planning the cost-efficient mass production of silicon wafers, so far the most expensive component of a solar module.
+NexWafe, a company from Baden-Württemberg also based in the Solar Valley, is planning the cost-efficient mass production of silicon wafers, so far the most expensive component of a solar module.
 The start-up has developed a process which lowers silicon losses during wafer production by 90 percent.
-The production capacity is expected to reach 15 GW by 2026 and wafer manufacturing costs should be reduced to half of those currently incurred by leading Asian manufacturers.
+The initial production capacity is planned to be 500 MW in 2024, with a potential increase to up to 3 GW.

-Intersolar Europe, the world's leading exhibition for the solar industry, will once again give space to PV production technologies in 2022.
-The exhibition will take place as part of The smarter E Europe 2022 at Messe München from May 11–13, 2022.
+Intersolar Europe, the world's leading exhibition for the solar industry, will once again dedicate an exhibition space to PV production technologies in 2023 (hall A2).
+The exhibition will take place as part of The smarter E Europe at Messe München from June 14–16, 2023.